 For: Red Rock News

+All these authors and more await you at Sedona Public Library.
+Happy traveling!
 Sedona Public Library is a 501(c)(3) non-profit corporation.
-The land on which our beautiful library sits was donated and the library building was constructed with private funds and is entirely debt-free.
-Donations and grants allow us to continue to offer free services to residents and visitors.
-Your tax deductible donation may be sent to: Sedona Public Library, 3250 White Bear Road, Sedona, AZ 86336.
+The land on which our beautiful library sits was donated, and the library building was constructed with private funds and is entirely debt-free.
+Donations and grants allow us to continue to offer free and innovative services to residents and visitors.
+Your tax-deductible donation may be sent to: Sedona Public Library, 3250 White Bear Road, Sedona, AZ 86336.

-Andrea Lhotka is Public Services Librarian of the Sedona Public Library.
+Patricia Lowell is the Reference Librarian at the Sedona Public Library.